 - communication strategies

-For one week each term, all classes become project-based.
-Practise your skills by doing a piece of investigation work in the local community.
+Twice each term, all classes become project-based for a week.
+Practise your skills by collaborating on a creative project, or doing a piece of investigation work in the local community.
 Previous examples have included creating a video about a topic and interviewing people outside the classroom.

 Additional activities on the full-time course